aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-greengrass-lite-webrtc-demo-image/README.md

 This image contain [amazon-kvs-webrtc-sdk](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c) and when started it automatically connect to Amazon Kinesis Video Streams WebRTC using the [kvsWebrtcClientMasterGstSample](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c?tab=readme-ov-file#sample-kvswebrtcclientmastergstsample) that use the default camera and microphone to init a WebRTC connection as a Master.
 It is based on [aws-iot-greengrass-lite-demo-image](../aws-iot-greengrass-lite-demo-image/README.md) and does have the same features, such as A/B update, read only partition etc.

+## Permissions

 The channel name is the same as the thing name.
 It will use AWS IoT certs to connect to your account.
-[For this permissions need to be added to your account.](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c?tab=readme-ov-file#setup-iot) E.g. Attach this policy to your: GreengrassV2CoreDeviceRole (when using the connection kit)
+[For this permissions need to be added to your account.](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c?tab=readme-ov-file#setup-iot)

+E.g. Attach this policy to your: GreengrassV2CoreDeviceRole (when using the connection kit)

 ```json
 {